 Visitors are required to take a photo at the booth and your photo will be printed on the Pass (it’d just take a few seconds).
 The Pass gives visitors access to all the Angkor Temples, except Kulen mountain and Bengmealea Temple.
-There will be guards asking for the Pass at the entrance of every temple so make sure keeping it safe and intact and carrying it along.
+There will be guards asking for the Pass at the entrance of every temple so make sure to keep it safe and intact and carrying it along.

-The Archeological Park is a large theme park, and the theme is Angkor.
+Archeological Park is a large theme park, and the theme is Angkor.
 There are many ways of getting around – elephants, motorcycles, bikes, and coach buses for visitors on a group tour.
 For self-packaged travelers, it’s common to hire a tuk-tuk driver or a private tour guide.

-Tuk-tuk is an auto rickshaw commonly seen in the city of Siem Reap.
+Tuk-tuk is an auto-rickshaw commonly seen in the city of Siem Reap.
 It is basically a carriage hooked to a motorcycle that conveniently transports tourists around the city.
 A tuk-tuk day tour is pretty standard in Siem Reap and could be easily arranged by the hotel and any local tour agency.

 1-day Grand Tour: US$ 25-30